Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 Note: During execution of destroy

-command, Terragrunt will try to find all dependent modules and show a confirmation prompt with a list of all detected dependencies, because once resources will be destroyed, any commands on dependent modules will fail with missing dependencies.
+command, Terragrunt will try to find all dependent units and show a confirmation prompt with a list of all detected dependencies, because once resources will be destroyed, any commands on dependent units will fail with missing dependencies.
 For example, if destroy

 was called on the redis